boldingd/EclipsePhaseContent/Locus.md

 >
 > **anarcat**: Yeah, I think we're all scared.

-If you're both members of the same coop, it might get handled by whatever internal procedures that coop has.
+If you're both members of the same coop, it might get handled by whatever internal procedures that co-op has.
-Some coops have very reasonable and sophisticated internal conflict-resolution procedures; some do not.
+Some co-ops have very reasonable and sophisticated internal conflict-resolution procedures; some do not.

-Another "middle step" is gathering up a working group — usually consisting of other involved parties, associates, and possibly volunteers from justice-related coops — and appealing to them to resolve the conflict.
+Another "middle step" is gathering up a working group — usually consisting of other involved parties, associates, and possibly volunteers from justice-related co-ops — and appealing to them to resolve the conflict.
 Sometimes this works well, but it can also have all the problems you'd expect it to have — if "twenty random passers-by holding an impromptu court" doesn't sound like the start of an impartial legal system that carefully balances the interests of the victim and the accused, that's because it generally isn't.

 > **rategorytheory**: There is no amount you could pay me to get me to set foot on this hab.